 Dragons, Demons, & Death

-Left to right, top row: The Figure of Death Riding a Dragon, Moulins, Bibliothèque municipale, Ms. 89, fol.
-88; Dante and Virgil Observing Satan Swallowing His Victims, with the Treacherous Frozen in Ice Below, for Canto 34 of the Inferno, London, Add.
+The Figure of Death Riding a Dragon, Moulins, Bibliothèque municipale, Ms. 89, fol.
+88; Dante and Virgil Observing Satan Swallowing His Victims, with the Treacherous Frozen in Ice Below, London, Add.
 MS 19587, fol.
-58. Bottom row: The Wheel of Death, c.
-1513, Antonie Vérard for André Bocard, L’Art de bien vivre et de bien mourir, Washington, D.C., Library of Congress; Denise Poncher before a Vision of Death, c.
-1500, Master of the Chronique scandaleuse, French, Getty Museum, Ms. 109, fol.
+58; The Wheel of Death, Antonie Vérard for André Bocard, L’Art de bien vivre et de bien mourir, Washington, D.C., Library of Congress; Denise Poncher before a Vision of Death, Los Angeles, The J. Paul Getty Museum, Ms. 109, fol.
 156

 In Inferno by Dante Alighieri (1265-1321), the Florentine writer is led by the Roman poet Virgil (70-19 BC) to the depths of Hell.
 The lowermost circle—the ninth—is frozen by the flapping of Satan’s wings, trapping those who have committed treachery and the Devil itself in ice.